RichNeum/Data_Projects/Air BnB Data/README.md

 ## 📊 Project Overview

 This Business Intelligence project analyzes Airbnb vacation rental data in **Manhattan, NYC**, using **Excel**.
+The objective is to identify pricing trends and preferences amongst renters to inform a real estate business whiuch properties to invest in.
+Recommendations were given based on answering these questions:

+Which neighborhoods and property sizes (i.e. number of bedrooms) are most attractive for vacation rentals?
+How much money did these listings generate?Which 10 neighborhoods are most attractive for vacation rentals?
+Which size properties?
+Do different neighborhoods have different preferences for property sizes?How much money did the most attractive listings generate and improve booking efficiency.
-The objective is to identify pricing trends, optimize host strategies, and improve booking efficiency.
-The analysis includes location-based pricing, availability patterns, and host performance, with interactive dashboards built for strategic insights.
+-The analysis includes location-based pricing, availability patterns, and host performance, with interactive dashboards built for strategic insights.

 ---